gabridome/docs/bitcoinclients.md

 but also they help in maintaining the system clean of fake money in general.

-While a wallet software main purpose should be the correct management of the personal finance of the user.
-For a full validating node, the wallet component is a by-product of its duty of keeping the system healthy and serve a correct version state of the Bitcoin economy, so while it can serve the correct image of the status of the accounting, it can also be used by the user to manage his money.
+While a wallet software main purpose should be the correct management of the personal finance of the user, For a full validating node, the wallet component is a by-product of its duty of keeping the system healthy and serve a correct version state of the Bitcoin economy, so while it can serve the correct image of the global status of the accounting of the Bitcoin network, it can also be used by the user to manage his money.

-To do this in a trustless way, it must have [downloaded and verified ALL][IBD] the transactions occurred in the Bitcoin network and from then on, it receives all the new transactions and blocks and verify them.
+To do this in a trustless way, it must have [downloaded and verified ALL the transactions occurred in the Bitcoin network][IBD] and from then on, it receives all the new transactions and blocks and verify them.

 It verifies the correctness of the birth of every bitcoin, the passage from a [Transaction